VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Once both attacks are done, each party regroups and dodge together the **Heavy Impact** AoEs.
 Watch the enemy list for **Ascalon’s Might** cast bar and move out to dodge them.
 Then, get some healing before the next mechanics.

 Then two Paladin Knights will appear along with **Dimensional Collapse** AoEs and **Conviction** towers. *King Thordan* will also move to the cardinal/incardinal opposite of the Paladin Knights (where they're facing at).
-Three non-Tank players will receive a **Skyward Leap** marker and each of them has to move to a safe spot away from *King Thordan*, next to the edge. <u>The players next to <em>King Thordan</em> has to move away from him by a few step.</u>
+Three non-Tank players will receive a **Skyward Leap** marker and each of them has to move to a safe spot away from *King Thordan*, next to the edge. <u>The two players on cardinals adjacent to <em>King Thordan</em> have to move away from him by a few step.</u>
 The non-Tank players that aren't marked will move right underneath *King Thordan* to receive **The Dragon’s Rage**.
-The two Tanks has to quickly grab the **Holy Shield Bash** tethers and run toward *King Thordan* safe spot.
+The two Tanks has to quickly grab the **Holy Shield Bash** tethers and run towards *King Thordan* safe spot.
 The Tanks will take the far left/right corner of the safe spot while crossing the tethers to reduce the damage taken and create a bigger safe zone for the non-marked players.
 Once **Skyward Leap** and **The Dragon’s Rage** are done.
 The previously marked players will move into the tower in front of them while the players who stacked will split among the 3 closest towers.
 Example with *King Thordan* North:
 {% assign slideCounter = slideCounter | plus: 1 %}